min2ha/ukwa-site/content/target/13532/index.en.md

   "subject": null
 }

-# Spiked: Usain is right: these games are ‘a bit shit’

 <p>Article by Shingi Mararike on Usain Bolt’s alleged remarks about the XX Commonwealth Games.
 From “spiked” an online-only current-affairs magazine.</p>